Will you get a vaccine shot?

 Will you choose to get the COVID-19 vaccine shot?
 That probably depends on your view of science.
 Let me try to explain.

 For thousands of years, we tried to improve our crops.
-We crossbred, kept the seeds that showed the best potential, planted the best seeds and repeated the process.
+We crossbred, kept the seeds which showed the best potential, planted the best seeds and repeated the process.

 To get a consistently red tomato, with just the right round shape and the right skin thickness, took decades of manual tomato gene editing.